 The IncludeInICollidable property controls whether an object is included in the container Entity’s Collision ShapeCollection.
 By default this value is set to true, which means that any shape included in an ICollidable entity will be considered in collision.

 This can be set to false to exclude a Shape from the Collision ShapeCollection.
+Typically this value is set to false for shapes which should not be used for standard (solid) collision, such as line of sight collision.

 Example – Excluding a Circle From Collision